 Admission Deficiencies/Removal of Deficiencies

-- Students admitted to the College of Business Administration with core course deficiencies will be advised to remove these deficiencies according to the Office of Admissions’ Removal of Core Course Admission Deficiency guidelines.
+Students admitted to the College of Business Administration with core course deficiencies are advised to remove these deficiencies as soon as possible.

 College Degree Requirements